cheminfo/nmrium-docs/docs/20_1d-spectra/70-ranges/ranges.md

 ![ranges1](Ranges1.png)

 You can get further information about the selected ranges by opening the panel ranges.
 Then press shift and alt on the keyboard simultaneously and drag a zone in the spectrum.
 NMRium shows you the deby information of the coupling constants.

+You can also automatically determine the ranges in the panel Spectra .
+To use this feature, open the panel Spectra on the right side of the workspace and select a core.
+Click the button "Automatic Ranges/Zones picking for all spectra".
+The ranges will be determined automatically for all stored spectra of the core.
+You can find the ranges determined by NMRium in the Ranges panel on the right side of the workspace.

 ## Correction by hand

+To add ranges not specified by NMRium manually, click the Ranges picking button on the left side of the workspace.
+Move the mouse cursor over the signal you want to mark as a range while holding down the Shift key on the keyboard and the left mouse button at the same time.
+The range will be selected by NMRium.
+You can find it in the list in the Ranges panel.

 To correct the selected ranges, open the ranges panel.
 Then press shift on the keyboard and drag a zone.
 The system shows the selected zone on the panel and analyses it.